What Are Employers Looking For In A Resume?

 Transferable skills

-Many job applications will list a range of necessary/essential skills that hiring managers will use to narrow down the applicant pool when hiring new employees.
-However, this does not mean that other, transferable skills should not be featured on your CV, as they still speak to your professionalism and credibility.
+Many job applications require a range of necessary/essential skills that hiring managers will use to narrow down the applicant pool when hiring new employees.
+However, this does not mean that other transferable skills should not be featured on your CV, as they still speak to your professionalism and credibility.

-Furthermore, many businesses are crying out for in-demand skills such as analytical reasoning, AI skills, affiliate marketing, and emotional intelligence.
-As a result, you should have a separate section set up on your resume where you list 10-15 key skills.
+Furthermore, many businesses seek in-demand skills such as analytical reasoning, AI skills, affiliate marketing, and emotional intelligence.
+As a result, you should have a separate section on your resume where you list 10-15 essential skills.
 Try to include a mixture of those in the job description and transferable ones you think will be particularly useful in this role.

 A willingness to learn